Penalties for Driving without Insurance in Colorado

 Penalties for third and subsequent offenses

 The penalties climb if you're caught driving without insurance for a third time (or more) within five years of a previous violation.
-The state will suspend your driving privileges for eight months, charge a $1,000 fine plus a $40 reinstatement fee, and require an SR-22 certificate for three years.
-The court may also require up to 40 hours of community service and jail time between 10 days and one year.
+The state will suspend your driving privileges for eight months and charge a fine of at least $1,000.
+They may also require up to 40 hours of community service, sentence you to jail time between 10 days and one year and/or put four points on your license.

 Reducing the fine